 Half Broken Things

-In this stunning novel, which explores what happens when the ‘have-nots’ strive to become the ‘haves’, Morag Joss combines thought-provoking, sometimes chilling moral complexity with humane and compelling story-telling.
+This award-winning novel explores what happens when the ‘have-nots’ strive to become the ‘haves’.
+It combines thought-provoking, sometimes chilling moral complexity with humane and compelling story-telling.
 Half Broken Things is a dark story, richly told, about love and our need for it: the damage done when we go too long without it, and what people might be driven to do in its name.

-‘…a work of fiction that sets its author on the path to greatness.'
-(The Times)
+‘… a triumphant performance. … displays an astonishing insight into the darker recesses of the human soul . . . a work of fiction that sets its author on the path to greatness.’